-4.5 Essays
+4.4 Essays

-You will also write two essays: a midterm report and a term paper.
+You will also write a midterm report and a term paper.
 You may choose to submit a rough draft (or outline) of your term paper to be graded for 5% of your grade (see the 'Rough Draft' section, below for more details).

-4.5.1 General Format and Quality
+4.4.1 General Format and Quality

-Your midterm report should be in the form of a wiki or wikipage, but may be on paper instead.
-I recommend that your 'term paper' be on paper but you are free to discuss other options with me.
+Your midterm report should be in the form of a wiki or wikipage, but may be on paper or in Adobe® PDF [portable document format] instead.

+I recommend that your 'term paper' be on paper or in PDF but you are free to discuss other options with me.

-I expect proper structure, grammar, and spelling (English or American).
+Basics I expect proper structure, grammar, and spelling (English or American).
 For all works submitted on paper you must submit both a hardcopy and a softcopy of your essay.
 I prefer to receive the softcopy on a CD-ROM or by e-mail.
 Softcopies should be either plain text or PDF files; I do not accept Microsoft Word files.